puyofan99/wz-in-s2/readme.md

 ![image](https://github.com/puyofan99/wz-in-s2/assets/58315244/16ffb4fa-97a6-4885-9964-57cb37127720)

+It's also one of the most complicated things I've ever done in ROM hacking a game, ever.

 *To build this, use build.bat if you're a Windows user, or build.lua otherwise.
 The built ROM will be called 's2built.bin'.*

 ### WOOD ZONE STUFF: